-Possible errors: No such space; wrong type; Selected iteration type is not supported for the index type; or key is not supported for the iteration type.
+- no such space; wrong type; - selected iteration type is not supported for the index type; - key is not supported for the iteration type.

 Complexity factors: Index size, Index type; Number of tuples accessed.

 A search-key-value can be a number (for example 1234), a string (for example 'abcd'), or a table of numbers and strings (for example {1234, 'abcd'}).
 Each part of a key will be compared to each part of an index key.